-Refunds & Credit Policy: No credit or refund will be given for students withdrawing less than one week prior to the start of the workshop or after the first meeting of the workshop unless there is an emergency situation.
+Refunds & Credit Policy: No credit or refund will be given for students withdrawing less than 10 days prior to the start of the workshop or after the first meeting of the workshop unless there is an emergency situation.

 Poetry with Annette Basalyga

 Jan.
 21, 28, Feb.
 4, 11, 25, March 4, 11, 18 NEXT March 25, April 1, 8, 22, 29, May 6, 13, 20

 NEXT: March 25, April 1, 8, 22, 29, May 6, 13, 20 $425

 Whether you read poetry, or are beginning to write poetry, this is a workshop of discovery.You’ll find instant access to people, places and emotions that only the language of poetry can deliver.
 Our experience, memory, and imagination are all it takes to understand poetry and to make poems happen.